Banner Latinobarometro

 Yes.
 Use the Selected samples control shown beneath the results to open the selector and add or remove countries/regions.

-Tip: Select only the countries you really want to compare—very large tables can be slow to generate and hard to read.
+Tip: Select only the countries you really want to compare — very large tables can be slower to generate and harder to read.

 Selected samples control located beneath the results table